bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/tags.md

 {: .note .info}
-In the above example, the tag block and the tag are both registered with the name <code>render_time</code>, but to register a tag and a tag block using the same name in the same project is not recommended as this may lead to conflicts.
+In the above example, the tag block and the tag are both registered with the name <code>render_time</code>, but you'll want to avoid registering a tag and a tag block using the same name in the same project as this will lead to conflicts.